Alanapiereid/Remove_Ngram_Duplicates/README.md

 # Remove_Ngram_Duplicates

-I once had this as an interview question: remove a duplicate n-gram in a range of 2 to 4 from a string.
+I once had this as an interview question: remove a duplicate n-gram in a range of len > 1 < 5 from a string.

 So for example: "I love you I love you so much right now".